pytransitions/transitions/README.md

         self.temp = 0
         self.pressure = 101.325

-    # Note that sole argument is now the EventData instance
+    # Note that the sole argument is now the EventData instance.
+    # This object stores positional arguments passed to the trigger method in the
+    # .args property, and stores keywords arguments in the .kwargs dictionary.
     def set_environment(self, event):
         self.temp = event.kwargs.get('temp', 0)
         self.pressure = event.kwargs.get('pressure', 101.325)